DEFRA/ffc-grants-desirability-scoring/README.md

 # FFC Grants Desirability Scoring

-FFC Grants desirability scoring microservice
+FFC Grants desirability scoring microservice - service will get message for scroing and calculated the score for application.
+After successfull cacluation, score will be available to poll from frontend service.

 ## Prerequisites